IK Multimedia announces iRig HD 2

 Pricing and availability

-iRig HD 2 is available now for preorder from IK retailers worldwide or from the IK store for only $/€99.99*. iRig HD 2 will be available and shipping late September, 2016.
+iRig HD 2 is available now from IK retailers worldwide or from the IK store for only $/€99.99*. iRig HD 2 will be available and shipping late September, 2016.

 Once players register their iRig HD 2, they can download the full version of AmpliTube 4 for Mac/PC from their user area on the IK web site.
 Users should install the Free versions of AmpliTube for iPhone and iPad and once the iRig HD 2 is registered and plugged in, they can “restore purchases” and the full version features of both will be available.

 For long playing sessions iRig HD 2 is compatible with iRig PowerBridge ($/€ 69.99) which keeps the iOS device charged while playing, as well as other IK accessories to complete a live guitar set up like the iRig BlueBoard wireless pedal board ($/€99.99), and the iKlip range of mic stand holders for iPhone and iPad (starting at $/€ 39.99).